 In addition, Mr. Morin devotes considerable time to pro bono activities, representing low-income tenants and disabled veterans in civil matters and indigent defendants in criminal cases.
 He previously served on the firm’s Recruiting Committee, and was in charge of recruiting for the global IP group.

 Mr. Morin is a faculty member of the Trial Advocacy College at the University of Virginia, where he teaches trial skills to lawyers from around the United States.
-He is heavily involved in the Sedona Conference, where he has led a working group on parallel district court and PTO proceedings.
+He is heavily involved in the Sedona Conference, where he leads a working group on parallel district court and PTO proceedings.
 He frequently lectures on litigation matters at conferences hosted by the Federal Circuit Bench and Bar, the American Bar Association, the American Conference Institute, the American Intellectual Property Law Association, the American Law Institute-American Bar Association, the Patent Resource Group, and the Practising Law Institute.